Slow dynamics in a quasi-two-dimensional binary complex plasma

 In this Letter, we report on the first dedicated study of slow dynamics in quasi-2D complex plasmas.
 A binary mixture of microparticles was used to suppress crystallization and form an amorphous state.
-The microparticles were large enough to be visualized individually, so their dynamics was observed with great accuracy using simple video microscopy techniques.
 To describe the collective dynamics and the structural relaxation, we measured the mean-squared particle displacement (MSD) and the self part of the intermediate scattering function (ISF).
 The evolution of MSD exhibits a crossover from the short-time ballistic dynamics to a transient sub-diffusive behavior determined by collective interactions.
 The long-time decay of ISF reveals characteristic features of supercooled fluids approaching the glassy state.
-The presented results demonstrate complementary advantages of quasi-2D complex plasmas and point out their remarkable dynamical properties with respect to other soft-matter systems, allowing to explore novel facets of slow dynamics.
-We discuss experimental challenges and suggest that complex plasmas can become an excellent model system to study physics of glasses.
+The presented results demonstrate complementary advantages of quasi-2D complex plasmas and point out their remarkable dynamical properties with respect to other soft-matter systems.